lab-cosmo/chemiscope/paper/paper.md

-Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure–property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as it is done in Atomisitic cookbook recipies [@AtomisticCookbook].
+Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as it is done in Atomisitic cookbook recipies [@AtomisticCookbook].
 The Python package reach 4,235 downloads in the last month on PyPI Stats, accessed February 2026 [@PyPIStatsChemiscope].